checkmango/checkmango.js/README.md

 This is the official JavaScript SDK for [Checkmango](https://checkmango.com).
 It provides convenient access to the Checkmango API for applications written in JavaScript.

+Thank you to [🍋 `@lemonsqueezy/lemonsqueezy.js`](https://github.com/lmsqueezy/lemonsqueezy.js) for providing a solid starting point for this package.

 ## Installation

 ### Installing the package